Images

 There's certainly quite a feeling of luxury, embellished by a 'Softwrap' fabric panel that flows across the dashboard into the doors, both back-lit with subtle ambient lighting.
 The doors also get 'Smart Door Panel' controls which gives access to things like seat and mirror settings.
 And sustainable and vegan materials feature throughout.

 It'll feel roomier in the back than the old A4, thanks to 80mm of extra wheelbase length.
 Which now means that a couple of six-foot adults can sit on the more heavily bolstered rear seats more comfortably.
 Aided by a lower hip point for the seat base and a slightly raised position over the front seats that offers a better view forward.
 Out back, the hatch model's 445-litre boot capacity is down on the 480-litres of a rival BMW 3 Series saloon, but the space is easier to get at and rises to 476-litres in the A5 Avant.
-The PHEV drivetrain reduces those figures, but only by 28-litres - in contrast to a rival Mercedes C300e PHEV, which reduces space by 140-litres.
+The PHEV drivetrain reduces those figures to 331-litres (Saloon) and 361-litres (Avant).

 + More